TheForbiddenAi/GameFinder/README.md

 A Java library that finds 100% off games from Steam, EpicGames, and GOG.

 ## Usage
-First, create an instance of the GameFinder class.
+First, create an instance of the GameFinder class:
 ```java
 GameFinder gameFinder = new GameFinder();
 ```